What your jeans do not tell you – Part 2

 Washout “seal” to create a line Washed in a specific location.
 A metal plate is placed with the holes that will create the drawing.
-This technique allows to keep the same design on a production.
+This technique allows keeping the same design on a production.

-Stone Wash: jeans happened in machine with a pumice stone
+Stone Wash: jeans happened in a machine with a pumice stone

-Double stone wash: jeans happened in machine with a pumice stone twice.
+Double stone wash: jeans happened in a machine with a pumice stone twice.